- Introduction and Background

 - Powerpoint2Pdf simply converts the generated PowerPoint file to a pdf using python for windows extensions – win32com.

 DailyAqcsReportGenerator brings everthing together.
 It reads in the supplied .json iput, generates the required chart images by calling functions in the chartsGenerator module, generates the required table images by exporting this from the excel file via excel2img, then finally builds the slides by calling slideGenerator.
-Upon completion of building the PowerPoint file, a pdf version of the file is then built using by calling a function in the Powerpoint2Pdf module.
+Upon completion of building the PowerPoint file, a pdf version of the file is then built by calling a function in the Powerpoint2Pdf module.

-Happy to provide the source code for the modules upon request
+If you're interested in this project, I'm happy to provide the source code for the modules upon request

 Step 3 – Integration with Alteryx: